k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 Otherwise, please use the following --profile commands:

 1. **studio_pg**.
 A generic Studio or TDM profile - Web Studio with PostgreSQL for use with its System DB and TDM.
-On some Linux systems, you may need to prefix the command with `sudo`.

 ```bash
  ./k2space.sh create --profile=studio_pg spacename
 ```

 2. **studio_cass**.
 A TDM profile - Web Studio with Cassandra used for the System DB and TDM.
-On some Linux systems, you may need to prefix the command with `sudo`.

 ```bash
  ./k2space.sh create --profile=studio_cass spacename
 ```

 3. **studio_pg_cass**.
 A TDM profile incorporating Apache Cassandra for its System.
-On some Linux systems, you may need to prefix the command with `sudo`.

 ```bash
  ./k2space.sh create --profile=studio_pg_cass spacename